Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 A character can decide to Aim, which consumes their action for the current round and increases their attack bonus by +5 if they immediately make an attack the next round.

-**Example:** A Small sized character is shooting at a Large sized shipping container.
+> **Example:** A Small sized character is shooting at a Large sized shipping container.
 The difference between Small and Large is +2, and they also chose to Aim the previous round, so they receive +7 to their attack bonus.

 Rolling a 20 on the die (Natural 20) is an automatic hit, dealing additional damage equal to your weapon's maximum damage.
 Rolling a 1 on the die (Natural 1) is an automatic fail, dealing no damage regardless of the attack bonus.

+<div class="clear"></div>

 If the total attack bonus is +5 or more, the character can 'split' their attack by subtracting 5 from the attack bonus for each extra attack made.
 An attack may be 'split' up to three times, and the resulting attack bonus must never drop below 0.
 For example, if the total bonus is +12, the character can make one attack at +12, two attacks at +7, or three attacks at +2.